julianborrey/PagePlatter/README.md

 * Almost all pages render.
 The only ones which will not are the ones hosted on a server which does not allow iframe rendering.
 Google, for example, will not work.
+* Screen shot to come.
+* This project was really just used as a chance to learn extensions and JavaScript.

 ### Warning ###
 * Security: